Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/rdi/README.md

 The following is the high level workflow which you will follow:
 1. Create the Google Compute Engine from a pre-built image
 2. Create the Source DB - Cloud SQL for PostgreSQL
-3. Create the Target DB in Redis Enterprise Cloud on Google Cloud (app.redislabs.com) fixed plan on GCP's us-central1, db password => redis
+3. Create the Target DB in Redis Enterprise Cloud on Google Cloud
-4 Set up the RDI VM
+4. Set up the RDI VM
 5. Start Debezium server
 6. Run RDI (jobs)
 7. Verify data is ingested into Target DB (Redis)